Kyriosity/read-write/readme+/dev/design/_software-design.md

 With reverence for unknown architects of the Acropolis and Colosseum, I'd voluntarily reserve the term ___architecture___ for processor families, operating systems, global computing services, spectra of heterogeneous solutions, and IT science.<sup>:gear:</sup>

-Whereas ___design___ comprises much better outlining of applications<sup>:raising_hand:</sup>, even of enterprise scale.
-Architecture implies tech-agnosticism (as with patterns), while the realization of requirements - particular tech stack, which can't be easily ported and decision derived from it would be too general.
+Whereas ___design___ suits much better applications<sup>:raising_hand:</sup>, even of enterprise scale.
+Software architecture implies tech-agnosticism (as with patterns), while the realization of requirements - particular tech stack, which can't be effectively ported on other rails.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:gear:</sup>&nbsp;<sub>You could have heard "architecture" addressed to _DevOps_, which also involves coding/scripting in other though neighboring terrain.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>Note the keyword - application.
-Use of somewhat developed over existing software platform for exact tasks.</sub>\
+Use of somewhat developed over existing software platform for exact tasks.</sub>

 ## Objectives of design

-Besides the primary specification of software entities, functions, and the [naming](/readme+/dev/code-naming.md/) of them, concerns of design **are**:
+Besides the primary specification of software entities, functions, and their [naming](/readme+/dev/code-naming.md/), concerns of design **are**:

 + detection of conceptual collisions<sup>:collision:</sup>,
 + [partitioning](/readme+/dev/software-parts/) (data, model, presentation, UI, biz logic),